bbchallenge/bbchallenge/src/routes/contribute.md

 - The <a href="/method#undecided-machines-index-file">undecided machines index file</a> gives you the indices of the currently undecided machines in the <a href="/method#seed-database" rel="external">seed database</a>

-If you write a decider for the busy beaver challenge we ask that you:
+If you write a decider for the Busy Beaver Challenge we ask that you:

 1. Read our our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a>
 2. Create a post on forum [following these instructions](https://discuss.bbchallenge.org/t/currently-applied-deciders/32)